 Players who reach 10 years of major-league service time are statistical superheroes: Fewer than 10% in baseball history have played for a decade or more.

 This season we will be recognizing all the Baseball X-Men who achieve this milestone.
-Here are June's honorees:
+Here are August's honorees:

 Brandon Crawford joined the Giants crew in 2011 and since then, the 3x Gold Glove shortstop has started 10 straight Opening Days.
 The fourth-round draft pick out of UCLA in 2008 has earned a pair of rings and two